neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 That is the Nazi era specifically.

-What Dan Stone's book talks about, and we'll get into it with Professor Stone himself, is that you just can't write it off to Germans in any case because there were a lot of other Europeans whose anti-Semitic ideas were tapped into and who became willing accomplices in all this.
+What Dan Stone's book[^1] talks about, and we'll get into it with Professor Stone himself, is that you just can't write it off to Germans in any case because there were a lot of other Europeans whose anti-Semitic ideas were tapped into and who became willing accomplices in all this.

 But maybe we should talk for a second about who the Nazis were because the Holocaust becomes something difficult to imagine without them.